 Project Room is a Los Angeles based multi-disciplinary design studio.
 We are artists and designers and together we approach every problem as a think tank.
 This makes us well suited to tackle questions that haven't been asked before -- to better address needs and opportunities that might otherwise go unnoticed, let alone unsolved.
 In other words, we are conceptually driven, but client focused.

-The office was founded by Isaac Resnikoff, Sandra Yum and Sumit Sahdev.
+The office is led by three partners - Isaac Resnikoff, Sandra Yum and Sumit Sahdev.
 With domestic and international experience, we have designed and managed projects from concept to construction.
 We work on a wide variety of projects ranging from furniture, residential, commercial to cultural projects, making sure we give every project the same care and attention.

 Sandy Yum is an architectural designer who graduated with a B. Arch from Cornell University in 2005 and a M. Arch from Harvard University in 2008.
 Prior to working at Project Room, she had her own practice (XO, AXO) in Los Angeles and has worked for the Office for Metropolitan Architecture in New York.
 Her previous work experiences include the Wilshire Boulevard Temple, the Masterplan of the Bogotá Centro Administrativo Nacional (CAN), as well as the future FAB Civic Center Park in Downtown Los Angeles.
 Additionally, Sandy teaches studio classes at the School of Architecture at the University of Southern California and enjoys a practice that focuses on rethinking the relationships people have with the built environment.